ZachThill/Networking-and-Project-Managment/Networking/Cisco Devices/Configuring Cisco Switches.md

  Securing The Command Line

-  - Creating an encrypted enable password
+  - Creating an Encrypted Enable Password

 **Switch_A(config)#** enable secret ***password***